tnash9/midterm-1-activity/algorithm-analysis-tutorial.md

 We now need to come up with a way to take what we just covered and represent it as a summation.
 We will execute our summation from i = 1 to n since our outer loop executes n times.
 All that's left to do in this step is to decide what goes inside the summation.
 As we determined above, our inner loop executes one additional time for every time our outer loop executes, so our inner loop will look something like this: `(1 + 2 + ... + n)`.

 Finally, we compile all of the information we've gathered to create our actual summation.
-As you may have figured out by now, it is:
+As you may have figured out by now, it is (img-1):
 $$\sum_{i=1}^{n} i$$
 Now we're finally ready to figure out our algorithm's order of growth!